einsteinpy/einsteinpy/README.rst

    :target: https://waffle.io/einsteinpy/einsteinpy
    :alt: 'Stories in Ready'

-einsteinpy is a community project, hence all contributions are more than welcome!
+EinsteinPy is a community project, hence all contributions are more than welcome!
 For more information, head to `CONTRIBUTING.rst`_.

 .. _`CONTRIBUTING.rst`: https://github.com/einsteinpy/einsteinpy/blob/master/CONTRIBUTING.rst